idia-astro/carta-python/README.md

 This is a prototype of a scripting interface which uses a generic gRPC service in the CARTA backend as a proxy to call actions on the CARTA frontend.

+It depends on the `grpcio` and `grpcio-tools` libraries, which you should install with `pip`.
+See the [gRPC Python Quick Start instructions](https://grpc.io/docs/quickstart/python/) for more detailed information.

 Until the corresponding CARTA repository branches have been merged into `dev`, please use the following:

 * For `carta-backend`: `confluence/generic_scripting`.
 Run the backend executable with a `-grpc_port` parameter.
 The value should match the `port` value that you supply to the client below.